shak612/delightree-assignment/README.md

 This project is a Node.js + GraphQL + MongoDB backend application for managing customers, products, and orders.
 It includes:

-- GraphQL API with Express & Apollo
+- GraphQL API with Express & Express-GraphQL
 - CSV Import utility for initial data
 - UUID-based unique IDs
 - Example queries for testing